LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/add-messaging-to-your-mobile-app.md

 Although you have the option to hide your messaging buttons at certain hours of the day, it is best practice to make the button appear at all times - and to set expectations for reply times.
 For example, if your contact center does not operate at night, you can change the automatic reply during off hours to: “Thank you for your message - we’ll answer you first thing tomorrow morning.”

 Through the platform, you can also set different working hours for different skills.
 For example, if your sales agents works until 7pm and your customer service agents are available 24/7 - you can adjust the automatic replies to reflect an accurate response time for each.
-Learn how to set up your working hours [here]().
+Learn how to set up your working hours [here](https://developers.liveperson.com/workdays-api-overview.html).

 ### Customize the Automatic Messages for your brand

-There are various messages that are automatically generated by LivePerson - such as ‘an agent will be right with you”, “your conversation has now ended” etc. By default, there are messages written for various anticipated scenarios, but you can adjust and customize the language and wording to suit your branding or individual skill.
+There are various messages that are automatically generated by LivePerson - such as ‘an agent will be right with you,” “your conversation has now ended,” etc. By default, there are messages written for various anticipated scenarios, but you can adjust and customize the language and wording to suit your branding or individual skill.

 If you are communicating with your customers in multiple languages, you can also create different sets of automatic messages per languages.
-Learn how to customize your [automatic messages]().
+Learn how to customize your [automatic messages](contact-center-management-messaging-operations-automatic-messages-automatic-messages-configuration-guide.html).

 ### Create predefined answers for your agents